TTMRonald/AerialCrackDetection/README.md

  - The first part is collecting and labeling aerial pictures.
  - Most of the pictures are from School of Aerospace Engineering, Beijing Institute of Technology.
  - You can use [LabelImg](https://github.com/tzutalin/labelImg) to analyze them and label them.
- - You can find the AerialCrackDataset in my [BaiduYun](https://pan.baidu.com/s/1c22Cf0s), its password is "5jts".
+ - You can find the AerialCrackDataset in my [Google Drive](https://drive.google.com/open?id=0B2gdFlquH6TORGo4azgySjlfODA).
  - If you find AerialCrackDataset useful in your research, please consider citing:
 ```
     @inproceedings{